publicdomain/prefix-files/README.md

-# prefix-files
+# PrefixFiles

-Prefix folder name with number of files within folder.
+Prefix folder name with the number of files within it.